foraphe/yakm-continued/README.md

 # YAKM-Continued

-The continued version of [Minecraft-JourneyMap-Explorer](https://github.com/wfjsw/Minecraft-JourneyMap-Explorer), a standalone Minecraft world map tool built on leaflet.
+The continued version of [Minecraft-JourneyMap-Explorer](https://github.com/wfjsw/Minecraft-JourneyMap-Explorer), a standalone Minecraft world map tool built with leaflet.

 ## Quick Start
 Clone the repository, use `npm install` to install dependencies, and then use `npm run build` to pack the site.